Analysis: Malaysia's 1MDB campaign against Goldman Sachs gets boost with return of convicted banker Roger Ng

 The Malaysian government has given Goldman Sachs until early November to honour its obligations.

-"If Goldmans Sachs does not meet the deadline, the option of going to arbitration is being seriously considered," noted a Home Ministry official close to the situation.
+"If Goldman Sachs does not meet the deadline, the option of going to arbitration is being seriously considered," noted a Home Ministry official close to the situation.

 ASSURANCES AND CONDITIONS